Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead | Times Leader

 Click here to subscribe today or Login.

+ATLANTA — Joc Pederson credits his postseason success to “not making any moment bigger than it needs to be.”

+With another jolt, Pederson put the Atlanta Braves on the verge of advancing in the playoffs.

-ATLANTA (AP) — Joc Pederson kept enhancing his “Joctober” nickname with a three-run, pinch-hit homer and the Atlanta Braves shut down Milwaukee once again, beating the Brewers 3-0 on Monday to take a 2-1 edge in the NL Division Series.
+Pederson kept enhancing his “Joctober” nickname with a three-run, pinch-hit homer and the Braves shut down Milwaukee once again, beating the Brewers 3-0 on Monday to take a 2-1 edge in the NL Division Series.

+“It was pretty special,” Pederson said of the fifth-inning drive.
+“To come up big in a moment like that was pretty cool.”

 In a matchup dominated by pitching, Ian Anderson and the Braves bullpen combined on a five-hitter and won by a 3-0 score for the second straight game.